-- Cloth face coverings are required for all students and staff. - Face coverings will be worn by staff and students and are most essential in times when physical distancing is difficult. - Cloth face coverings are meant to protect other people in case the wearer is unknowingly infected, but does not have symptoms.
-Cloth face coverings are not surgical masks, respirators, or other medical personal protective equipment. - The Texas Education Agency has provided reusable face masks for students; however, parents are welcome to use a different face mask if they choose.
-Any face masks that parents provide for their child to wear must meet CDC guidelines on how the mask should be selected, fit, be worn and washed.
-That said, bandanas and face masks with air vents will not be allowed. - Students in grades PK-2 will be provided a face shield, in addition to the face mask. - Students in grades PK-2 are asked to wear both a face mask and a face shield for maximum protection; however, as young learners, PK-2 students may not understand the need for a face mask or may be working toward proficiency in wearing it.
+- Approved face coverings are required for all students, staff, visitors, or other individuals on site at an SAISD facility. - Face coverings are meant to protect other people in case the wearer is unknowingly infected, but does not have symptoms. - The District and the Texas Education Agency have provided reusable face masks for students; however, parents have an opportunity to use another type of approved face mask if they choose.
+All masks must meet CDC guidelines on how the mask should be selected, fit, be worn and washed.
+Note: Face masks with vents, gaiters, and bandanas are not allowed.
+The exception to the use of gaiters is for athletes during practice or games only.
+Athletes shall follow District protocol and cover the mouth and nose area by folding over the gaiter at all times during practice or games. - Students in grades PK-2 will be provided a face shield, in addition to the face mask. - Students in grades PK-2 are asked to wear both a face mask and a face shield for maximum protection; however, as young learners, PK-2 students may not understand the need for a face mask or may be working toward proficiency in wearing it.
 In these cases, students may only wear the face shield. - The District will provide clear masks to deaf and hard of hearing students.